Course Essentials

-Welcome to Canterbury Christ Church University and congratulations on achieving a place on your Forensic Investigation degree course.
+Welcome to Canterbury Christ Church University, and congratulations on achieving a place on your Forensic Investigation degree course.
 We have no doubt that you will find the next three years exploring the world of forensic investigation exciting, rewarding and challenging as you prepare for a truly remarkable career in criminal justice and related sectors.

 Academic Calendar: Semesters

-View key dates for this Academic Calendar for 2024-25 including when teaching starts and finishes and when you break for holidays.
+View key dates for this Academic Calendar for 2025-26 including when teaching starts and finishes and when you break for holidays.

 Thank you for choosing us!

-The first time we will meet formally will be the week commencing 16th September 2024 when you will be invited to join a number of Welcome Activities to outline the key information you need to get started with your studies.
-You will receive more details from the University regarding this in due course.
-On completion of your Welcome Activities, you will be a fully-fledged member of the forensic investigation cohort, and in the week beginning Monday 23rd September 2024 the real work begins as you start your first three modules.
-You may feel a mix of excitement and apprehension but remember that everybody shares the same emotions, and the staff will offer advice and guidance to help smooth your transition to university.
+The first time we will meet formally will be the week commencing Monday 15th September 2025 when you will be invited to join a number of Welcome Activities to outline the key information you need to get started with your studies and, potentially, there will be a grand day out with colleagues who are studying your degree or one which is closely aligned to it.
+Details regarding the welcome week can be seen on the timetable link.
+At the end of the week, you will be a fully-fledged member of the forensic investigation cohort and then, in the week beginning Monday 22nd September 2025, the real work begins as you start your first modules.

 There is no doubt that choosing to embark on a degree course is a big commitment in time, energy, and money.
 By working together, we can help you reach your full potential.

-CCSU will be hosting their Welcome Fayre on Wednesday 18th September 2024.
+CCSU will be hosting their Welcome Fayre on Wednesday 17th September 2025.
 Make sure you keep checking the CCSU website for further details and how to get involved.

 We understand that you may be nervous about your first few weeks on campus but rest assured - you'll be joining a nurturing and supportive environment where diversity, equality and individuality are part of everything we do.